 Battlefield medicine is carried out in the field by a character using his Medicine Asset and a Med kit.
 Wound Marker: As discussed in the Regular Combat Section, a wound marker can be removed by DT 16; Medicine; Med Kit either during combat or within 1 hour.
-If a combatant has multiple wound markers, only 1 can be removed after any one fight, although many attempts may be made.
-Mortal Wound Marker: a single attempt can be made to remove a Mortal Wound marker in a battle or outside a med bay.
+If a combatant has multiple wound markers, only 1 can be removed after any one fight per level of Vigor asset he has, although many attempts may be made.

+Mortal Wound Marker: an attempt can be made to remove a Mortal Wound marker in a battle or outside a med bay.
 Roll: DT 16; Medicine; Med Kit.
+If the first attempt fails, subsequent attempts are at cumulative disadvantages.

 Stun Marker: A Stun Marker can be cleared by a DT8; Medicine; Med Kit.
 Unconsciousness: a combatant can be awakened by DT 16; Medicine; Med Kit.